jamesmacwhite/ipset-netgear-r7000-dd-wrt/README.md

 ## Kernel module

 In order for ipset and iptables to work together the `xt_set.ko` kernel module is needed.
-Chances are, this will not be present in anny DD-WRT build currently.
+Chances are, this will not be present in any DD-WRT build currently.
 This is compiled using the DD-WRT kerenel sources and matches the kernel branch of the R7000.

 ## Installation